-MAPin (formerly Map Your Future) provides students with resources to develop their academic and career pathways goals.
+MAPin provides students with resources to develop their academic and career pathways goals.
 MAPin offers services for students interested in a college degree, certificate or transferring to a four-year college and assists students with resume writing, preparing for interviews and job search.

-MAPin (room 304)
+MAPin (room 304) www.map-in.org 723-4290 mapin@metroed.net

-www.map-in.org

-723-4290 mapin@metroed.net